reactioncommerce/reaction-component-library/README.md

 See [the docs](./docs/README.md)

+## Commit Messages

+To ensure that all contributors follow the correct message convention, each time you commit your message will be validated with the [commitlint](https://www.npmjs.com/package/@commitlint/cli) package, enabled by the [husky](https://www.npmjs.com/package/husky) Git hooks manager.

+Examples of commit messages: https://github.com/semantic-release/semantic-release

+For this project specifically:

+- Start with “feat:” for a new component, a new version of a component, or an improvement of a component.
+- Start with “fix:” for a component bug fix.
+- You should almost never include "BREAKING CHANGES" because we’re duplicating components to avoid that.
+Consult with others before doing it.
+- All other prefixes (docs, chore, etc.) do NOT trigger a release.

 ## Components Package Publication

 The `@reactioncommerce/components` package is automatically published by CI when commits are merged or pushed to the `master` branch.
 This is done using [semantic-release](https://www.npmjs.com/package/semantic-release), which also determines version bumps based on conventional Git commit messages.
-To ensure that all contributors follow the correct message convention, each time you commit your message will be validated with the [commitlint](https://www.npmjs.com/package/@commitlint/cli) package, enabled by the [husky](https://www.npmjs.com/package/husky) Git hooks manager.

 ## License